C++ Math Tan Function - C++ Programming Tutorial

 Tangent of Complex Numbers

-In C++, the tangent of a complex number is determined using the tan function from the <complex> header.
-It calculates the tangent of a complex number z=a+bi (where a is the real part and b is the imaginary part) and gives a complex result.
+In C++, the tangent of a complex number is calculated by utilizing the tan function from the <complex> header.
+This function is responsible for computing the tangent of a complex number z=a+bi (where 'a' represents the real part and 'b' represents the imaginary part), yielding a complex outcome.

 Mathematically, it is expressed as: